 Horses have been around for, well, donkey’s years.
 They’re inextricably woven into the fabric and folklore of Britain — and many countries round the world, too.
-As it’s Friday 13th, what better time to round up a few horsey superstitions...
+Here we round up a few horsey superstitions...

 1. Never wear anything new out hunting or competing.

 3. Green is an unlucky colour for equestrians — and even a green handkerchief in the betting ring at the races is considered to bring bad luck.

 4. Seeing one light grey horse is bad luck (unless you are with your lover), but seeing two together brings good luck.

 5. A horseshoe is lucky if hung outside your home — the iron wards off evil spirits — but be careful to hang it the right way up, otherwise all your family’s good luck will drain out of it… although others claim a horseshoe should be hung upside down to stop the devil sitting in the bottom of it, so that’s a challenging one…